 - They might send you threatening messages or issue you with copyright holders’ notices.

-- If what you’re doing violates the contract you signed, they may terminate your contract immediately.
+- If your actions violate the contract you signed, they may terminate your contract immediately.

 - Your ISP may provide your information to copyright agencies or copyright trolls.